jUSTbEarOCk/Interactive-Lab-Hub/Lab 1/README.md

 **Describe your masterwork here, in your own words.
 What is the core interaction someone would recognize it by?**
+What inputs are available to the user?
+What responses does the work give?
+The broadcast starts, and the ‘ON-AIR’ light turns on.

+Who is present, and how does the piece color the relationships between them?
+The host, studio staff, and people outside use the light to communicate whether they should avoid interruptions.

+What is the piece famous for?
+What are its strengths and its weaknesses?
+It is famous for clearly signaling a live broadcast, but it only provides simple visual information.

+What is the core interaction someone would recognize it by?
+The light turns on during a broadcast, signaling others to stay quiet and not enter.

 ## Part A. Plan